Complex structures on nilpotent Lie algebras with one-dimensional center: Complex structures on nilpotent Lie algebras

 \item[(ii)] \emph{quasi-nilpotent}, if $\fra_1(J)\neq\{0\}$; moreover, $J$ is called \begin{itemize} \item[(ii.1)] \emph{nilpotent}, if there exists an integer~$t>0$ such that~$\fra_t(J)=\frg$, \item[(ii.2)] \emph{weakly non-nilpotent}, if there is an integer~$t>0$ satisfying~$\fra_t(J)=\fra_l(J)$, for every~$l\geq t$, and~$\fra_t(J)\neq\frg$. \end{itemize} \end{itemize} } \end{definition}

-\begin{remark} {\rm Some algebraic constraints to the existence of complex structures $J$ on $\frg$ are studied in \cite{Mi} in terms of the \emph{descending} central series of $\frg$.
+\begin{remark} {\rm Some algebraic constraints to the existence of complex structures on an NLA $\frg$ are studied in \cite{Mi} in terms of the \emph{descending} central series of $\frg$.
 These constraints imply some estimates on the nilpotency step $s$; in particular, $\frg$ cannot be filiform \cite{GR}.
 We also recall that quasi-filiform Lie algebras of dimension $\geq 8$ do not admit any complex structure \cite{GVR}.
-Hence, $s\leq 2n-3$ for any nilpotent Lie algebra~$\frg$ of dimension $2n\geq 8$ endowed with a complex structure. } \end{remark}
+Hence, $s\leq 2n-3$ for any NLA~$\frg$ of dimension $2n\geq 8$ endowed with a complex structure. } \end{remark}

 \begin{remark} {\rm In the recent paper~\cite{GZZ}, the structure of Lie algebras endowed with a \emph{maximal nilpotent}~$J$ is studied.
 Such $J$'s are defined as those nilpotent complex structures for which $t=n$, where $t$ is the smallest integer such that $\fra_t(J) = \frg$ in the ascending $J$-compatible series of~$\frg$. } \end{remark}